 3-Nitropropionic acid (3-NP) is a selective striatal neurotoxin used in rodents to mimic pathological features of Huntington’s disease.
-3-Nitropropionic acid interrupts with the mitochondrial electron transport chain.
+3-Nitropropionic acid interrupts the mitochondrial electron transport chain.
 This mycotoxin is an inhibitor of succinate dehydrogenase, an enzyme responsible for the oxidation of succinate to fumarate.
 This process reduces ATP production and causes oxidative stress.
 Generally, the brain lesions caused by systemic 3-nitropropionic acid are specific to the striatum.
 However, the hippocampus and thalamus could also be affected.
 Oxidative stress and excitotoxicity are two hallmarks of several neurodegenerative diseases and are relevant to the striatal cell loss observed in Huntington’s disease.
 3-NP is a natural toxin produced by fungi and plants; it crosses the blood-brain barrier and could be administered systemically.
 Its administration by using a subcutaneous osmotic pump or direct subcutaneous or intraperitoneal injection is effective for systemic infusion, although the doses should be adjusted according to the animal’s weight.

 - Prepare 3-Nitropropionic acid solution at a concentration of 20 mg/ml in the final volume to inject every rat once a day for 5 days.